kailashbuki/beamerthemesaarland/README.md

 **IMPORTANT**: Install the [Lato font][lato-font-link], and compile using LuaLaTeX or XeLaTeX.

-If you have any questions or suggestions, feel free to write me at [kailash.buki@gmail.com](mailto:kailash.buki@gmail.com)`.
+If you have any questions or suggestions, feel free to write me at [my email](mailto:kailash.buki@gmail.com).

 [sic-link]: https://saarland-informatics-campus.de/
 [lato-font-link]: https://fonts.google.com/specimen/Lato